civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 27

-**An application under section 11.12 for a judicial authorization**, an application under section 21, 21.1 or 23 for a warrant, an application under section 22 or 22.1 for the renewal of a warrant or an application for an order under section 22.3 shall be heard in private in accordance with regulations made under section 28.
+An application for a judicial authorization under section **11.13**, an application under section 21, 21.1 or 23 for a warrant, an application under section 22 or 22.1 for the renewal of a warrant or an application for an order under section 22.3 shall be heard in private in accordance with regulations made under section 28.

-### Section **27.1**
+### Section 27.1

   **(1)** For the purposes of this section, if the Review Agency is of the view that the querying and exploitation of a dataset under sections 11.11 and 11.2 may not be in compliance with the law, the Review Agency may provide to the Director the relevant portions of a report pre-pared under section 35 of the `National Security and Intelligence Review Agency Act`, as well as any other information that the Review Agency believes may assist the Federal Court in making  its determination under subsection (4).